keshh22/FootyTacticalAnalysis/README.md

 # Football Tactical Analysis

-This is a web application that converts camera footage clips from football games into a tactical map/field representation based on game state using yolo object detection.
+This is an application that converts camera footage clips from football games into a tactical map/field representation based on game state using yolo object detection.
 The python file can:
 1. Detect players from different teams based on kit colors and pre-defined parameters
 2. Detect referees and current position of the ball
 3. Track ball movements